 What is an expense

 An expense is something you have to pay for.
-An expense can, for example, be a bill you have to pay for a product or service you have purchased, or it can be VAT your company has to pay, taxes or fees.
+An expense can, for example, be a bill you have to pay for a product or service you have purchased, or it can be taxes your company has to pay, or fees.
 A common feature is that expenses cause money to leave the company's bank account.

 An expense is something you have to pay for.
-An expense can, for example, be a bill you have to pay for a product or service you have purchased, or it can be VAT your company has to pay, taxes or fees.
+An expense can, for example, be a bill you have to pay for a product or service you have purchased, or it can be taxes your company has to pay, or fees.
 A common feature is that expenses cause money to leave the company’s bank account.

 In everyday language, an expense is also often called a payment.
 The expense or payment is made to reciprocate the service or product you have received, but in accounting, it is not quite the same.